shardsio/shardsio.github.io/index.md

 ### Data Analysis is fun

-Framework with full support of SQL and Pandas make a distributed data analisys a job data scientists enjoy.
+Framework with full support of SQL and Pandas makes a distributed data analisys a job data scientists enjoy.

 ### Data Maintenance is simple